 Also, if the MIMOJ plans to kill Tony, he should have walked into the restaurant, shot him and left.
 Instead, he sits at the bar for a few minutes, drinks coffee and looks over at Tony’s table more than once.

 This is all in addition to the fact that AJ entered the restaurant right behind him.
 There are multiple people in the restaurant who could positively ID this man if he committed murder, and the bartender has heard his voice (even though we the audience have not).
 Even if he broke protocol and took out all four Sopranos, it is still unlikely he would get away with it.
 I suppose I could understand him not shooting right away just to be sure he has the right person, as a similar mix-up happened in the previous episode with Phil Leotardo.
-If MIMOJ is a hire assassin from Italy or something, maybe he is trying to verify that this is Tony Soprano, but sitting down just feet away from your intended gangster target and constantly without subtlety looking in his direction is the definition of idiocy.
+If MIMOJ is a hired assassin from Italy or something, maybe he is trying to verify that this is Tony Soprano, but sitting down just feet away from your intended gangster target and constantly without subtlety looking in his direction is the definition of idiocy.

 Also, what happens if the hit is successful?
 It worked in The Godfather, because it was a quiet restaurant in the 1940s.
-People understood that the mob did dealings like this and is best to just not get involved.
+People understood that the mob did dealings like this and it is best to just not get involved.
 However, Holsten’s is a busy restaurant, with people constantly entering.
 Heck, it’s implied that Meadow is entering right as the show ends, meaning MIMOJ has no easy way out.
 What if there’s someone in the restaurant with a gun?
 If the door is blocked, he could get tackled.
 It isanything but an ideal situation for a whacking.

 In fact, we get a restaurant murder in “Stage 5,” where Gerry Torciano is taken down in front of Silvio Dante and their dates.
 It’s a quiet, fancy Italian restaurant and mass hysteria still ensues.
 Most of the guests run out of the large dining room, while a few hide under their tables, and the killer makes his escape by running through the kitchen.